 When sending bills to patients, include QR codes for as many payment options as you can offer.
 While older patients may opt to continue paying by sending a check in the mail, younger audiences will be looking to scan a QR code to their online patient portal (either via a simple hyperlink or via an App Store QR code if your business has a mobile application), online payment page, or other options like PayPal.

-Remember: QR codes have seemingly limitless applications, but do keep your patients in mind.
+Remember: QR codes have seemingly limitless applications, but do keep the demographics of your patients in mind.
 If your audience is mostly seniors, only offering these actions via QR code can confuse and overwhelm them, which will only add frustration to what can already be a stressful situation.
 Be sure to keep patients of all mental and physical abilities in mind when deciding where and how to use QR codes.

 Curious about the other possibilities in the world of digital patient care?
 Make sure you’re maximizing your patient experience with these tips.